Why Do They Put Fork Marks in Peanut Butter Cookies? Discover the Secret Behind Perfect Texture!

 How Fork Marks Affect the Dough’s Consistency

-Another important aspect of fork marks is how they impact the consistency of the dough as it bakes.
+Another important aspect of fork marks in peanut butter cookies is how they impact the consistency of the dough as it bakes.
 Peanut butter cookie dough tends to be a bit denser than other types of cookie dough.
 This density can sometimes cause issues during baking, as it might result in cookies that are too thick, not properly cooked through, or unevenly baked.

 How to Make Perfect Peanut Butter Cookies with Fork Marks